 During the workshop, Sarah listed results she wanted to produce including a writing space, a brochure for her communications business, and a circle of friends .

 Stretching For What Truly Matters

-The site had to be rural, yet close to a well-treed, small town with ample cultural amenities such as a library, bookstores, coffee shops, good restaurants, a thriving arts community, and sufficient population for her freelance communications business.
+The site had to be rural, yet close to a well-treed, small town with ample cultural amenities such as a library, bookstores, coffee shops, good restaurants (at least one listed in Where To Eat In Canada), a thriving arts community, and sufficient population for her freelance communications business.